fyndoc/vms/docs/task-manager/content-enrichment.md

     :::

     :::info Why is there a question mark icon next to the attributes The question marks are tooltips.
-If you hover upon it, it shows you the description of the attribute (if provided by the admin in [Attribute Builder](/docs/pim/attribute/create-attributes.md)).
-It is there to help you understand the purpose of the attribute before you enrich.
+If you hover over it, it shows you the description of the attribute (if provided by the admin in [Attribute Builder](/docs/pim/attribute/create-attributes.md)).
+It is there to help you understand the purpose of the attribute before you enrich it.
     :::

 7. Click **Submit** if you have completed the enrichment of the SKU.
 The task status will show as `DONE`.